The3DP/WordFind.github.io/README.md

 The objective of the game is to find all the words in the puzzle.
 It is similar to the procedures of a word search game.

+## Using the 'Code Files':
+WordFind consists of three code files:

+- Code.html
+- SummitCode.html
+- and LoftCode.html

 ## License
 Thank you for understanding the rules and regulations in LICENSE.md.
 For questions on this repository related to the "Creative Commons Legal Code